 Dr. McGill died on the Sabbath of January 13, 1889.
 William Henry Green led the funeral service for his fallen colleague and described him as a passionate preacher who was concerned for his students, and he was a true friend.
 The New York Times brief notice of his memorial service commented that the pall bearers included representatives of Princeton University–James McCosh and James O. Murray, while the seminary provided William Henry Green, Francis L. Patton, James Moffatt, and C. Wistar Hodge.
 The Times observed, “A number of theological seminaries sent representatives and the general attendance was large.”
 Dr. McGill had been married twice.
 His first wife was Eleanor Atcheson McCulloch, daughter of Congressman and General George McCulloch of Lewistown, Pennsylvania.
 They had eight children, one of which died in infancy.
 Following Eleanor’s death in 1873, in 1875, McGill married Catherine Bache Hodge, the daughter of Charles Hodge.
 Catherine died on July 3, 1884.

 A. T. McGill was a churchman who was respected by his fellow presbyters and educators.
-At the assembly that met in Baltimore in 1848, he was elected moderator, he preached the annual sermon on popery, and he was elected a director of the Board of Foreign Missions for a four year term.
+At the General Assembly that convened in Baltimore in 1848 he was the moderator, preacher of the annual sermon on popery, and one chosen to serve as director of the Board of Foreign Missions for a four year term.
 When the assembly met the following year in Pittsburgh, the Scripture text of McGill’s retiring moderator’s sermon was an exposition of Psalm 87:7, “All my springs are in thee.”
 In 1857 he was appointed to the committee dealing with the controversial subject of revising the Book of Discipline which included among its members his seminary colleague Charles Hodge, Kentuckian R. J. Breckinridge, South Carolinian J. H. Thornwell, and native Virginian, James Hoge.
 Professor McGill was also the stated clerk of the Old School General Assembly, 1862-1870.
 Marshall College, Pennsylvania, honored him with the Doctor of Divinity in 1842, and later he was presented the LL.
 D by Princeton College.
 Marshall College was established by the German Reformed Church in Mercersburg in 1836 and named for Supreme Court Chief Justice John Marshall.
 It merged with Franklin College in 1853 to form Franklin and Marshall College.

 Part of the reason McGill is not remembered as much as the Alexanders and Hodges, and Samuel Miller and B. B. Warfield is that he was not a voluminous writer.
 His publications were mostly sermons, articles, and discourses, but he did publish a book of his seminary lectures titled, Church Government, A Treatise Compiled from His Lectures in Theological Seminaries by Alexander T. McGill, Philadelphia: Presbyterian Board of Publication, 1888, and another work is the first section of A Short History of American Presbyterianism From Its Foundations to the Reunion of 1869, published 1903, which covers the Presbyterians from their beginnings in the United States to the Revolutionary War.

-Sources: The biography has been compiled from nineteenth-century published sources except for David B. Calhoun’s two volume set, Princeton Seminary, Faith and Learning, 1812-1868, 1994, and Princeton Seminary, 1869-1929, The Majestic Testimony, 1996, which was published by Banner of Truth.
-The portrait of McGill in his younger years is from Centennial Memorial of the Presbytery of Carlisle and the CDV with signature is the author’s.
+Sources: The header shows an old church in an unknown location and is from Pixabay.
+The biography has been compiled from nineteenth-century published sources except for David B. Calhoun’s two volume set, Princeton Seminary, Faith and Learning, 1812-1868, 1994, and Princeton Seminary, 1869-1929, The Majestic Testimony, 1996, which was published by Banner of Truth.
+The portrait of McGill in his younger years is from Centennial Memorial of the Presbytery of Carlisle.